$\phi^4$ lattice model with cubic symmetry in three dimensions: RG-flow and first order phase transitions: Summary and conclusion

-In the second part of the study we focus on the first order phase transition.
+In the final part of the study we focus on the first order phase transition.
 For a strong breaking of the $O(3)$ invariance we clearly confirm the first order nature of the transition.
 Histograms of various observables show a clear double peak structure.
 The separation of the two peaks becomes stronger with increasing lattice size.
 We obtain accurate estimates of the latent heat, the correlation length in the disordered phase at the transition, and the interface tension of interfaces between the disordered and one of the ordered phases.
 We analyze how these quantities scale with the RG-flow.
+This allows us to predict the strength of the transition for parameter values, where the transition is weak and can therefore not be identified as first order directly in the simulations.

+The RG-flow numerically studied here is universal.
+Still, applied directly to experiments, only qualitative and semiquantitative conclusion can be drawn.
+However, simulating more realistic models of experimental systems, one could determine the same dimensionless quantities as discussed here.
+In particular computing $U_C$ would connect quantitatively with the results obtained here.